Avoid long waits at the Louvre by visiting less-used museum entrances.

 2. LE CARROUSEL DU LOUVRE

 This is by far your best bet if you do not already have a ticket for the Louvre.
+(But you can get in through here if you already have a ticket, as well).

 This is basically the underground entrance to the Louvre.
 This is the one you access if you take the metro (metro stop for the Louvre: ‘Palais Royale-Musee du Louvre’ on line 1 and 7).